Peterborough Action for Tiny Homes is back at square one … again

 “One of the things that we have to avoid in public policy is moving in a direction where there may be a failure,” Mayor Jeff Leal said during that same meeting, where he referred to sleeping cabin projects in other communities.
 “We should take the time.
 I’m told in these other communities it was eight or nine months of detailed planning before they established their sleeping cabins in these respective communities … It really behooves us to take the time to get this right so it will be a successful initiative down the road.”

 Three months later, in March 2023, PATH entered into a three-year lease agreement with Habitat for Humanity Peterborough and Kawartha Region for the purpose of providing transitional shelter support at the Lansdowne Street site, which Habitat had purchased with the intention of later developing multi-unit affordable residential housing.
-PATH then began the land use planning process that would bring eventually forward an application for a temporary use by-law for the site, which is currently zoned as commercial.
+PATH then began the land use planning process that would eventually result in an application for a temporary use by-law for the site, which is currently zoned as commercial.

 At Monday night’s general committee meeting, council heard a presentation from city planner Christie Gilbertson on the application for the temporary use by-law for 385 Lansdowne Street.